kaleido-io/samples-upgradeable-contracts/README.md

 After the upgradeTo call, you can query the proxy contract for states to confirm that the existing states from the previous versions are successfully inherited.

 ### Start calling the upgraded implementation methods on the proxy contract
 Now the upgraded proxy contract is ready for use, with the new implementation doing the transaction process going forward.
+Also notice the new function `query()` implemented by v2 becoming available in the REST API Gateway.